-2. ORGANISATION OF MEETINGS ON COLLEGE PREMISES
+3. ORGANISATION OF MEETINGS ON COLLEGE PREMISES

-2.1 Students who wish to arrange any meeting (including dinners, parties, and other entertainments) to which any speaker is invited should discuss the event with their Tutor at the earliest opportunity.
-The identity of the speaker(s) should be disclosed, along with the nature and subject of the proposed talk.
-You will be asked to complete an online Speaker Form (on the Links and Apps section on sharepoint https://trinitycollegecambridge.sharepoint.com/ sites/Home/SitePages/Apps-and-Useful-Links.aspx) in full by providing details of the person taking responsibility for the meeting, the date and time of the meeting, the place, the names, addresses and Colleges (if any) of the organisers, the name of the organisation making the arrangements, the name of any expected speakers, and whether or not they are members of the University.
-The organiser of the event must be a committee member of the society, and must have attended the Dean's induction session (the names of organisers thus registered are available on the Dean's webpage).
-Party forms are available from the Tutorial Office and a room-booking form will be sent to you by the Accommodation or Catering Department once a provisional booking has been made.
-Party and room-booking forms require your Tutor's signature, so you should plan to see you Tutor during office hours.
-Additional signatures may be required if you wish to film, serve alcohol, or play music at the event (section 42), so you should plan your event well ahead of time.
+- 3.1 Students who wish to arrange any meeting (including dinners, parties, and other entertainments) to which any speaker is invited should discuss the event with their Tutor at the earliest opportunity.
+The identity of the speaker(s) should be disclosed, along with the nature and subject of the proposed talk. - 3.2 The organiser will be asked to complete a Speaker Form in full by providing details of the person taking responsibility for the meeting, the date and time of the meeting, the place, the names, addresses and Colleges (if any) of the organisers, the name of the organisation making the arrangements, the name of any expected speakers and whether or not they are members of the University. - 3.3 The organiser of the event must be a committee member of the society, and must have attended the induction session by the Dean of College (the names of organisers thus registered are available on the Dean's webpage). - 3.4 Party forms are available from the Tutorial Office and a room-booking form will be sent to the main organiser by the Accommodation or Catering Department once a provisional booking has been made.

-- 2.2 The online Speaker Form must be submitted at least seven days (but preferably much earlier) before the proposed event.
+- 3.5 Party and room-booking forms require an endorsement by the organiser's Tutor.
+The organiser should plan to see their Tutor during office hours.
+Additional signatures may be required if there are plans to film, serve alcohol, or play music at the event, so events need to be planned well ahead of time. - 3.6 The online speaker form must be submitted at least seven days (but preferably much earlier) before the proposed event.
 The Dean of College is empowered to impose conditions or to refuse permission for the meeting to be held.
-The Dean will issue an online authorisation which may include additional conditions or modifications to the event.
-Students are urged to submit their forms well ahead of the scheduled event in order to accommodate any modifications requested by the Dean.
-On authorisation from the Dean, the Speaker Form should be printed out and signed by the organiser, screened by the Head Porter, and then returned to the relevant booking office (i.e. the Accommodation Office or Catering Department) seven days before the event.
+The Dean will issue an authorisation which may include additional conditions or modifications to the event.
+Students are urged to submit their forms well ahead of the scheduled event in order to accommodate any modifications requested by the Dean. - 3.7 On authorisation from the Dean, the Speaker Form should be screened by the Head Porter, and then returned to the relevant booking office (i.e. the Accommodation Office or Catering Department) seven days before the event.
 Once the Forms are received by the booking office, the provisional booking will be confirmed.
-Events may not be advertised until the booking is confirmed. - 2.3 The organisers of a meeting to which (2.1) applies must comply with any conditions set by the appropriate College authority in respect of the organisation of the meeting or other activity and the arrangements to be made.
-Such conditions may include the requirement that tickets must be issued, that an adequate number of stewards shall be available, that the services of the Porters shall be hired, that the police shall be consulted, and that the time and place of the meeting shall be changed.
-In extreme cases the College reserves the right to cancel or terminate a meeting.
-Students may appeal the Dean's decision through their Tutor (see College's Policy regarding Events involving External Speakers and External Audiences, on the Dean's page on the College's intranet). - 2.4 Senior Members who have invited a speaker to an event in College may wish to approach the Dean of College for guidance about their responsibilities in line with this Code of Practice.
-Further information is available in the College's Policy regarding Events involving External Speakers and External Audiences.
+Events may not be advertised until the booking is confirmed. - 3.8 The organiser must comply with any conditions set by the appropriate College authority in respect of the organisation of the meeting or other activity and the arrangements to be made.
+Such conditions may include the requirement that tickets must be issued, that an adequate number of stewards shall be available, that the services of the Porters shall be hired, that the police shall be consulted, and that the time and place of the meeting shall be changed. - 3.9 In extreme cases the College reserves the right to cancel or terminate a meeting.
+Students may appeal the Dean's decision through their Tutor. - 3.10 Senior Members who have invited a speaker to an event in College may wish to approach the Dean of College for guidance about their responsibilities in line with the Code of Practice on Freedom of Speech. - 3.11 Staff members who have invited a speaker to an event in College should approach the Junior Bursar for guidance about their responsibilities in line with the Code of Practice on Freedom of Speech.